Relevant to: Site Operators

 What to do when a grower warehouses and out-turns their own grain?

-When a grower enters into a contract with, or delivers their produce to a buyer/storage operator that uses AgriDigital, they are automatically registered with a Grower Account to view details of their contracts and deliveries, and transfer when needed.
+When a grower enters into a Contract with, or delivers their produce to a buyer/storage operator that uses AgriDigital, they are automatically registered with a Grower Account to view details of their Contracts and Deliveries and transfers, when needed.

 If a Grower, decides to purchase a commodity (i.e. not their own produce, but somebody else's) for their own personal use e.g. feeding their stock, then they are classified as a Buyer.
 So AgriDigital automatically registers this Grower with a Buyer Account.

-As a Storage Handler, the following steps are suggested for you to out-turn this warehoused grain to the Grower/Buyer and ensure the inventory position has been reconciled:
+As a Storage Handler, the following steps will need to be completed to allow you to out-turn this warehoused grain to the Grower/Buyer and ensure the inventory position has been reconciled:

-1. Create a new Organization (with the Grower details), so in-turn this creates a Buyer Account [n.b. you may like to double check that this Grower doesn't already have a Buyer Account, as they may have purchased grain in the past]
+1. Create a new Organisation (with the Grower details), so in-turn this creates a Buyer Account

-2. Advise the Grower that they need to transfer the grain from their Grower Account to their Buyer Account (Steps for the Grower can be found in our Knowledge Base article here)
+ask the Grower to make this transfer from their account.
+Steps for the Grower can be found in our Knowledge Base article here.

-4. Navigate to Storage > Deliveries > New Delivery and complete a Buyer Out-turn (Inventory) Delivery with the Supplier being the newly created Buyer account (as the buyer now 'owns' the grain, not the grower)
+3. Navigate to Storage > Deliveries > New Delivery and complete a Buyer Out-turn (Inventory) Delivery with the Supplier being the newly created Buyer account (as the buyer now 'owns' the grain, not the Grower)

 So, to clean these small negative amounts up we would suggest the following steps: